V30P/termule/README.md

 For information about an element of the engine, hover over a Termule type or member to see its documentation.

+## Contributing
+This repository is open to contributions.
+See the the contributing guidelines [here](CONTRIBUTING.md).

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE file](LICENSE) for details.